List of One Life to Live characters introduced between 1968–1979: Lana McClain

 Lana McClain is a fictional character on the ABC Daytime soap opera One Life to Live.
 The character was the first contract soap role for actress Jacklyn Zeman, who became most recognized for long-playing Bobbie Spencer on sister serial General Hospital.
-Zeman appeared as Lana from September 1976 until the character's death December 1977, when she was cast days later for GH by Gloria Monty based on her OLTL performance.
+Zeman appeared as Lana from September 1976 until the character's death in November 1977, when she was cast two months later for GH by Gloria Monty based on her OLTL performance.

 Lana first appears as a waitress at Tony's Place, a diner owned by Tony Lord (George Reinholt).
 She is soon hit on by womanizer Brad Vernon (Jameson Parker), who dated Jenny Wolek (Katherine Glass) at the time.
 As Brad carried on a relationship with both, Lana becomes a nurse at Llanview Hospital and reveals her pregnancy with his child in November 1977.
-The following month, a drunk Lana dies after Brad gives her a glass of milk laced with sleeping pills.
+A drunken Lana dies after Brad gives her a glass of milk laced with sleeping pills.
 Brad is soon convicted of manslaughter in Lana's death in January 1978.